Finnish Infantry Regiment 200: Background

 Against this background, joining the armed forces of Finland, a kindred nation, appeared a reasonable alternative for those who wished to fight for the freedom of Estonia and against the advancing Red Army, but who for ideological reasons or historical grievances were unwilling to do it in the German uniform.
 During the Estonian War of Independence, some 4,000 Finnish volunteers—including the 1st Finnish Volunteer Corps regiment under leadership of Colonel Martin Ekström and Pohjan Pojat (“Sons of the North”) brigade under leadership of Colonel Hans Kalm—had at a crucial moment helped to turn the tide of the war and rout the invading Red Army.
-The Estonian volunteers in the Finnish Army, to indicate a debt of honor, picked “For the freedom of Finland and the honor of Estonia” as their motto.
+The Estonian volunteers in the Finnish Army, to indicate a debt of honor, picked "For the freedom of Finland and the honor of Estonia" as their motto.

 Service in the Finnish armed forces

 While there had been many Estonian volunteers in the Finnish Army already during the Winter War, the first men of JR 200 crossed the Gulf of Finland in early spring of 1943.
 It was a dangerous journey to make, as the gulf was ablaze with war and ravaged by storms, and the German authorities did not allow Estonians to cross over to Finland, which also put the Finnish authorities in an awkward position.
 The first batch of volunteers formed the third battalion of Infantry Regiment 47.
 In the autumn of the same year, when the German authorities called into service those born in 1925, more volunteers arrived from Estonia.
 The volunteers made their way over the Gulf independently, or with the help of the "hawks" (haukat).
 The Hawks were Estonian volunteers working for the S-office which was part of the secret service of the Finnish headquarters.
 The hawks were equipped with speed boats and many of them had served in the reconnaissance unit Erna, also made up of Estonian volunteers, in the early days of Operation Barbarossa.

 On February 8, 1944, Finnish Field Marshal Mannerheim ordered the formation of the Estonian volunteer regiment, Infantry Regiment 200.
 The regiment consisted of two four-company infantry battalions (Companies 1–8), the 13th Mortar Company and the 14th Anti-Tank Company.
 On May 4, 1944, there were 1,973 Estonians and 361 Finns in Infantry Regiment 200, including 67 officers and 165 non-commissioned officers.
 The regiment took part in the defensive battles of summer 1944 on the Finnish front.
 They were sent to the front, on June 10, 1944, as part of the Finnish 10th Division, and they took up positions around the Bay of Viipuri.
-The regiment became known as "The sons of Finland" (Finnish: Suomen-pojat, Estonian: soomepoisid).
+The regiment became known as "The Finnish Boys" (Finnish: Suomen-pojat, Estonian: soomepoisid).